keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

   image: '/posts/reboot-freelancing/airport.jpg'
   image_alt: 'Early morning overlooking the Salt Lake City airport'
 lede: Details from my six-month sabbatical—how I lowered my stress, eased my anxiety, and reoriented my life and career.
+series: Life Updates
 tags:
   - Life Updates
+  - Freelancing
+  - Sabbatical
+  - Anxiety
+  - Stress
 ---

 {% include atoms/figure.html, src: "/images/posts/reboot-freelancing/airport.jpg", alt: "Early morning overlooking the Salt Lake City airport", caption: "Flight mishaps had me sleeping in the Salt Lake City airport this winter.
 At least the sunrise was pretty." %}

 I recently took a [six-month sabbatical from freelancing](/goodbye-freelancing/) to ease some underlying anxiety and stress I've been experiencing.
 Taking time off helped me decompress and reflect after being on the grind.

 I've been back to work since February and I'm staying busy.
-Not so busy that I couldn't get this published sooner, but oh well.
-My life updates are generally not-so-timely.
+Not so busy that I couldn't get this published sooner, but such is the way for my not-so-timely life updates.

 Alright, let's get into what I've been up to and where I'm headed.